patricksurry/advent-forth/README.md

+## KNOWN ISSUES

+- skip empty string entirely in say-item. could avoid trailing NL in core decompress and then add one if source wasn't empty

+- batteries are broken in C, not sure complete in Forth

+- fee fie foe foo not working?

 ## TODO

 - update this README, split out TODO.md

 - real kernel should increment rand16 l/h (skip 0) on peekc busy loop

 - tests:

   - end game from https://www.mipmip.org/dev/IFrescue/ajf/Universal350.html